soufiane27-mlk/secopsCTF_ENSAF/pwn/🧠/README.md

 This calls system("/bin/sh"), giving us a shell!

-Exploit Script
-Here is the full exploit used to solve the challenge:
+#Here is the full exploit used to solve the challenge:

 from pwn import *